GorbulasDev/learnelectra/docs/electrapay_setup.md

 ## How to Install the ElectraPay WordPress Plugin

-ElectraPay can be easily setup and installed as a Wordpress Plugin.
-At this time, the plugin cannot be searched on the plugin page in Admin panels under Wordpress.
-The team is working on this and wants to submit a perfect working product before we submit it to the Wordpress Plugin site.
+ElectraPay can be easily setup and installed as a WordPress plugin.
+At this time, the plugin cannot be searched on the plugin page in Admin panels under WordPress.
+The team is working on this and wants to submit a perfect working product before we submit it to the WordPress plugin site.

-In the mean time, you can easily setup the plugin by manually downloading and installing through your Wordpress Plugin page on the backend of your website.
-Under normal Wordpress installs, navigate to the Plugins section on the Dashboard of your website.
+In the mean time, you can easily setup the plugin by manually downloading and installing through your WordPress Plugin page on the backend of your website.
+Under normal WordPress installs, navigate to the Plugins section on the Dashboard of your website.

 At the top of the web page, press Add New.

 ![Add New](../img/add_new.png)

-Download the Wordpress ElectraPay plugin from this FUTURE LINK HERE and upload it to your website.
+Download the WordPress ElectraPay plugin from this FUTURE LINK HERE and upload it to your website.
 DO NOT EXTRACT THE FILE.

 ![Github](../img/github.png)